DataDog/integrations-extras/bluematador/README.md

 ## Overview

-Blue Matador’s Datadog integration allows you to send Blue Matador events to the event stream in Datadog.
+Blue Matador's Datadog integration allows you to send Blue Matador events to the event stream in Datadog.

 ![eventstream_from_blue_matador][1]

-You can use it to enhance your existing dashboards or to correlate with metrics you’re collecting in Datadog.
+You can use it to enhance your existing dashboards or to correlate with metrics you're collecting in Datadog.

 ![dashboard][2]